-I’ve been focusing lately on the difference between your core business plan and the information and analysis and presentation additions that are really dressing, not plan.
-Too many people assume that a business plan necessarily includes background and supporting information.
-In fact, the plan itself is your strategy and the concrete steps and specifics you need to run the business.
-This is one of the core concepts in The Plan-As-You-Go Business Plan book that I’m now writing.
+Here’s a suggestion for startup founders and business owners.
+Understand the difference between your core business plan – a lean business plan – and the information and analysis and presentation additions that are really dressing, not plan.
+Too many people assume, wrongly, that a business plan necessarily includes background and supporting information such as market analysis, proof of concept, summaries, and descriptions.
+In fact, the plan itself is your strategy, tactics, the concrete steps and specifics you need to run the business, and of course projections of sales and spending.
+Market analysis, descriptions, and summaries are all extra.

 Consider this: every business needs to plan strategy and who does what, when, how much it costs, how much it brings in, and how much money is in the bank.
 That’s absolutely essential for everybody.
 That’s also what a plan has to include.

 Lean Business Plan

 The plan should meet the business needs.
 Not all businesses need to do research and analysis on markets, the industry, the competition, and related topics as they develop their plan.
 Those that do know who they are.
 Also, perhaps more important, those that don’t want or need to do this extensive analysis shouldn’t confuse that with the plan itself.

 You might be running or growing or starting your own one-person business.
 You feel very comfortable about knowing your customers and your market and you’ve got a strategy.
 Why are you writing all this down, formalizing it, making a big project that you don’t really need?
 No good reason.
 Planning is about the decisions it causes, it’s not about showing off your knowledge.